The information on this page is for families in England only. I live in Northern Ireland, Scotland or Wales.

 Good, detailed plan but support not given

-Inadequate plan or change
+Inadequate plan or change of school needed

 In this case you have a couple of different options.

 You can ask the local authority for a full reassessment.
 This takes the same form as and has similar timescales to the original EHC needs assessment.
 This won't be a quick fix but may be worthwhile if your child's needs or circumstances have changed substantially.
 If you put in a request for reassessment and are turned down, you have the right to mediation and/or appeal to the First-Tier Tribunal.

 If you feel that things have reached a crisis point and the educational placement is at risk of breaking down, you can ask the local authority to arrange an emergency review.
 This should always be considered where a child is at risk of permanent exclusion.

 Any such review is at the discretion of the local authority, and there is no legal duty on them to arrange it.
 It will help if you can get the school's backing, for example if it is no longer a suitable placement.
 If you are requesting an emergency review, ask the local authority to run it as an annual review with the same timescales.
 That will then trigger appeal rights if you are not happy with the outcome.

 If you live in Wales, read our information about the statementing process.

 We also support Northern Ireland and Scotland.
 Give our helpline a call on 0808 808 3555 and we can provide information or signpost you to alternative sources of advice in those nations where appropriate.